seanleong339/tp/docs/UserGuide.md

 ### Locating jobs by name: `findjob`

-Finds jobs in the job list either by Job Title or by Job ID.
-Find jobs by Job Title by matching job titles in Job List to the inputted keywords.
-Find jobs by Job ID by matching the job id in Job List to the the inputted integer id.
+Finds jobs in the job list either by `Job Title` or by `Job ID`.
+Find jobs by Job Title by matching job titles in `Job List` to the inputted keywords.
+Find jobs by `Job ID` by matching the job id in `Job List` to the the inputted integer id.

 Format (search via job title): `findjob jt/KEYWORD [MORE_KEYWORDS]` or `findjob id/[ID]`